department-of-veterans-affairs/vets-api/README.md

 This project provides common APIs for applications that live on vets.gov.
 This repo is in its infancy - more information coming soon!

 ## Developer Setup
+As an alternative, you may use [Docker to setup Postgres, Redis, & specific version of Ruby](#development-setup--docker-)

 ### Base Setup